nairraghav/catcommits/README.md

 The only other changes you would need to make are for the background image within the `commits/templates/home.html` file

+Do note that we are using GitHub's API (non authenticated) so we are limited to 10 requests per minute.

 ## Website
 This is hosted [here](http://cat-commits.raghav-nair.com) via Heroku & Google Domains